 The case (with the earbuds) weighs around 56g.

-Due to its thick profile, it causes an obvious bulge when it is in the jean’s pocket and is not easy to slide it in and out.
+Due to its thick profile, it causes a noticeable bulge when it is in the jean’s pocket and is not easy to slide it in and out.

 The earbuds hold roughly 6hrs of playback time.
 Combined with the charging case, it holds a crazy ~30hrs of playback time.

 It also charges fast.
 With 15 mins of charging, you get 90 mins of playback time.

 - Control Symmetry: Partial